JuliaText/TextAnalysis.jl/README.md

 Contributions, in the form of bug-reports, pull requests, additional documentation are encouraged.
 They can be made to the Github repository.

-All contributions and communications should abide by the Julia Community Standards.
+**All contributions and communications should abide by the [Julia Community Standards](https://julialang.org/community/standards/).**

 ## Support

-Feel free to ask for help on the Julia Discourse forum, or in the #natural-language channel on julia-slack.
-(Which you can join here).
-You can also raise issues in this repository to request improvements to the documentation.
+Feel free to ask for help on the [Julia Discourse forum](https://discourse.julialang.org/), or in the `#natural-language channel` on [julia-slack](https://julialang.slack.com).
+(Which you can [join here](https://slackinvite.julialang.org/)).
+You can also raise issues in this repository to request new features and/or improvements to the documentation.